 5. Improve: Find ways to make the design better.

 The Engineering Design Process is a way professionals in the field organize their thinking and create new products – and it’s also at the core of the technology education curriculum in Colonial.
+However, it's also a tool that can be adapted for approaching a problem or challenge in any subject.

-At Plymouth Whitemarsh High School, the $40 million renovation project offers the opportunity to move classrooms around and create physical areas that specifically encourage collaboration.
+At Plymouth Whitemarsh High School, the $40 million renovation project offered the opportunity to move classrooms around and create physical areas that specifically encourage collaboration.
 The new EDI (Entrepreneurship, Design and Innovation) department finds business, art and technology education classrooms side-by-side with room for groups of students to work together to build and market prototypes.

 “The ultimate goal is for students to use a transdisciplinary approach to problem solving, where they tackle a challenge by pulling from all of their unique experiences and knowledge,” said Dr. Liz McKeaney, Director of curriculum, instruction and assessment for the District.
 “By opening up the walls between the different disciplines, we'll see more truly innovative results.”